GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.0.5.md

         - Some of these "Fixes" im more confident are working than others so please keep reporting bugs as you find them.

 Expeditions
-    - added a minor event where you discover a small bit of gold
+    - added a minor event where you discover a small bit of gold!